g0v-it/data-budget/g0v-kb/README.md

 # budget.gov.it knowledge Base

-This project contains the configuration, quality records and data gateways for setting up and update the budget.gov.it knowledge Base.
+This project contains the sddas configuration, data and gateways for setting up and update a knowledge base ready to teach the budget.g0v.it APIs.

+It requires sdaas platforms.
+This directory must be mounted in the /kees directory on the sdaas engine.

 ## Updating data